vipulnaik/diet-exercise-health/profile-information/physical-exercise/jogging-and-return-walking-with-history.md

 significant traffic logjams I might change my route a little bit.

-I aim to jog for the full duration of at least one way (1 mile) plus at least 40% of the other way (0.4 miles) minus some parts where I have to slow down (e.g., when crossing a road, or due to dogs or children nearby who might get excited by somebody moving fast, or when cars are moving out of parking spots).
+I aim to jog for the full duration of at least one way (1 mile) plus at least the initial 40% of the other way (0.4 miles) minus some parts where I have to slow down (e.g., when crossing a road, or due to dogs or children nearby who might get excited by somebody moving fast, or when cars are moving out of parking spots).
 So in general I aim to jog